Audience

 Insurance

-• if travelling domestically, it is not essential to purchase additional travel insurance.
+- the purchase of additional travel insurance is not essential for domestic travel.
 However, if travel insurance for domestic travel is required, GoSafe (DoE employees only) must be used

-• for contractors travelling, the travel booker or travel requestor must determine if the contract engagement includes the appropriate insurance coverage.
+- for contractors the travel booker or travel requestor must determine if the contract engagement includes the appropriate insurance coverage.
 Where coverage is not appropriate, determine if the department should purchase additional insurance or if the responsibility lies with the contracting firm

-• for all other non-departmental travellers, the travel booker or travel requestor must assess the terms of their engagement and if the department is responsible for insurance coverage.
-If in doubt, seek advice from Legal Services.
+- for all other non-departmental travellers, the travel booker or travel requestor must assess the terms of their engagement and if the department is responsible for insurance coverage.
+If in doubt, seek advice from Legal Services (DoE employees only).

 2. Approve travel